Dimm-ddr/loudlyproud/content/ru/books/sexing-the-cherry-a93dcfa9.md

   russian_translation_status: unknown
   short_book_description: In a fantastic world that is and is not seventeenth-century England, a baby is found floating in the Thames.
 The child, Jordan, is rescued by Dog Woman and grows up to travel the world like...
   tags:
-    - Charles II 1660-1685
-    - English
+    - England
     - English literature
+    - LGBTQIA+
+    - London
-    - erotica
+    - charles ii 1660-1685
     - erotica general
     - fantasy historical
-    - general
-    - Giants
+    - giants
-    - Great Britain
+    - great britain
-    - Great Britain in
+    - great britain in
-    - LGBTQIA+
-    - London
-    - england
-    - fantasy
-    - historical
     - history
     - magical realism
     - mother-son relationship
     - novels
     - queer
 ---